The Best Time to Get Your Pool Project Underway

 Gary considers selecting Sandstone lookalike porcelain tiles as a good alternative because of their higher resistance to the harsh environment around pools than natural Sandstone.
 Other than that, he thinks that natural stone is the best candidate for the job.

 Alongside fewer surface variations of porcelain tiles, you also lose the natural diversity in a pattern that is unique to stone, says Gary.
-“Natural stone just has a different feel, it connects to the Earth, gives you a sense of exclusivity and timeless beauty.
+“Natural stone just has a different feel, it connects to the Earth, and gives you a sense of exclusivity and timeless beauty.
 And also increases the value of your home.”

 How Much Does a Pool Cost?